hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/02_Implementing_and_Running_the_DAG.md

 Now that we've come up with a good DAG design, it's time to implement it using the Jet DAG API.
 We'll present this in several steps:

-1. Start a Jet cluster;
+1. start a Jet cluster;
 2. populate an `IMap` with sample data;
 3. build the Jet DAG;
 4. submit it for execution.